POLITICAL TIMELINE

 APR 2021

-At Natanz PFEP, Iran begins using advanced centrifuges to enrich uranium to 60 percent purity, or 99 percent of the effort necessary to reach WGU.
-At Natanz FEP, Iran uses 1,044 IR-2m centrifuges and 348 IR-4s to enrich uranium up to 5 percent purity
+At Natanz Pilot Fuel Enrichment Plant, Iran begins using advanced centrifuges to enrich uranium to 60 percent purity, or 99 percent of the effort necessary to reach WGU.
+At Natanz Fuel Enrichment Plant, Iran uses 1,044 IR-2m centrifuges and 348 IR-4s to enrich uranium up to 5 percent purity.

 P5+1 (US.
 France, Germany, UK, Russia & China) hold six rounds of indirect nuclear talks with Rouhani government